 - you’ve paid the healthcare surcharge (or are exempt from paying it)

 - your visa or immigration application is granted

-You’ll then be able to use the NHS.
-You’ll still need to pay for certain types of services, eg prescriptions, dental treatment and eye tests.
+You’ll still need to pay for certain types of services, such as prescriptions, dental treatment, eye tests and assisted conception.